commscope-ruckus/RUCKUS-Cloud-Postman/README.md

 # RUCKUS Cloud JWT API
 Use this collection to assist in the development of apps using RUCKUS Cloud.
 You need to enter your credentials in the body of the /token call.
 This API uses JSON Web Token for authentication.
 Many variables will be assigned automatically by the scripts in this collection, using Pre-request Script and Tests in Postman.
-Change the variable values as appropriate (for instance, the AP and ICX switch serial number, ssid, etc)
+Change the variable values as appropriate (for instance, the AP and ICX switch serial number, network ssid, etc)

 Note: Many RUCKUS Cloud write-APIs are asynchronous.
 A response of 202 indicates an asynchronous response.
 That needs to be considered when writing API calls using python or any other language.